mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 #### 3.3.2 `Insert` {#insert}

 In cases where additional records need to be added to existing knowledge bases, the `Insert` operation can be used.
 This operation handles a list of chunks that need to be inserted into the knowledge base.
-It has similar behaviour to the [(Re)populate](#repopulate-knowledge-base) operation, except for that it does not delete any data.
+It behaves similarly to the [(Re)populate](#repopulate-knowledge-base) operation, except that it does not delete any data.

 #### 3.3.3 `Replace` {#replace}

 The `Replace` operation is intended to be used in scenarios in which the chunks in the knowledge base are related to Mendix objects (i.e., data in the Mendix database).
 It can be used to keep the knowledge base in sync when the Mendix data changes which needs to be reflected in the knowledge base.
-The operation handles a list of chunks: it will remove the knowledge base data for the Mendix objects the chunks refer to, after wich the new data is inserted.
+The operation handles a list of chunks: it will remove the knowledge base data for the Mendix objects the chunks refer to, after which the new data is inserted.

 ### 3.4 Retrieve Operations {#retrieve-operations}